 While this continues to be a key aspiration for the community, there are a number of challenges including lease arrangements, pedestrian safety, funding and impacts on the coastal environment that were still being investigated at the time of this report.
 The current proposal is for a boardwalk on the beach side of the dunes at Mothers Beach.
 The potential for a boardwalk will be considered as part of investigations into future coastal protection works that may involve the installation of a sand shifting pipeline along the dunes.
-The proposal comprises a dual purpose pathway i.e. path and housing for sand redistribution infrastructure, related technical studies and funding.
+The proposal is subject to the path being dual purpose i.e. path and housing for a sand redistribution infrastructure, related technical studies and funding.